Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Experiment

 \section{Experiment}

 We investigate the performance of the proposed scheme through experiments.
 The experimental setup is shown in Fig. \ref{Fig.16}.
 Two DFB lasers with a linewidth <100 kHz and a wavelength = 1551.12 nm are used as the signal carrier and local oscillator, respectively.
-A 92 GSa/s arbitrary waveform generator (AWG, Keysight M8196A) is used to generate the four tributaries of the 36 GBaud DP-Nyquist-16QAM signal with a ROF = 0.5, and the signal is resampled to 2.5 SPS.
-Then modulated onto the optical carrier using a dual-polarization optical IQ modulator(DPIQ, FTM7977) with a 3-dB bandwidth of 23 GHz.
+A 93.4 GSa/s arbitrary waveform generator (AWG, Keysight M8196A) is used to generate the four tributaries of the 36/50 GBaud DP-Nyquist-16QAM signal with a ROF = 0.5/0.2, and the signal is resampled to 2.5/1.85 SPS.
+Then the signal is modulated onto the optical carrier using a dual-polarization optical IQ modulator(DPIQ, FTM7977) with a 3-dB bandwidth of 23 GHz.
 The optical signal is amplified by two EDFAs and transmitted over a 100-km standard single-mode fiber(SSMF).
-At the receiver side, the optical signal is demodulated by an integrated coherent receiver (ICR, CPRV1225A) with a 3-dB bandwidth of 25 GHZ.
+At the receiver, the optical signal is demodulated by an integrated coherent receiver (ICR, CPRV1225A) with a 3-dB bandwidth of 29 GHz.
 Finally, the signal was sampled by an oscilloscope (OSC, DSOZ594A) at a sample rate of 80 GHz.
-In TX DSP, the CD is compensated by a pre-chirp filter with a block size of 112, and the TX IQ imbalance is added digitally.
+In TX DSP, the CD is compensated by a pre-chirp filter with a block size of 112.
+The TX IQ skew/pha. imbalance is added digitally.
+The TX amp. imbalance is added by AWG.
 In RX DSP, the signal is resampled to 2 SPS, and the RX IQ imbalance is added digitally first.
 The signal is input to the CRA after the Gram-Schmidt orthogonalization procedure (GSOP).
-Meanwhile, the signal is input to the RX skew monitor to calculate the RX skew.
-In Fig. \ref{Fig.16}, we set the receiver’s X polarization(RX X pol.)
-IQ skew and Y polarization (RX Y pol.)
-IQ skew at 6 ps respectively.
+Meanwhile, the signal is input to the GSMA to calculate the RX skew.
 To verify the performance of our proposed methods, the experiments were repeated several times.
+The 36 GBaud signal is used to test the SDA and GSMA performance.

-Fig. \ref{Fig.17} displays the performance of our proposed methods with the receiver IQ imperfect.
-The Fig. \ref{Fig.17}(a) shows the accuracy of the receiver IQ skew estimation.
-In Fig. \ref{Fig.17}(a), the skew estimation is performed twenty times.
-According to Fig. \ref{Fig.17}(a), most skew calculation results are around 6 ps, with a minimum of 5.8 ps and a maximum of 6.2 ps.
-This means our proposed scheme is effective and the estimation error is within $\pm$0.2 ps.
-The Fig. \ref{Fig.17}(b) displays the relation between Q-factor and receiver IQ amp./pha. imbalance after receiver IQ skew compensation.
-According to Fig. \ref{Fig.17}(b), the Q-factor is unaffected by IQ amp./pha. imbalance due to the GSOP.
+Figure \eqref{Fig.17} characterizes the performance of GSMA with the receiver IQ imperfect.
+The RX skew is set to 6 ps.
+In Fig. \eqref{Fig.17}(a), the skew estimation is performed 20 times under each kind of IQ imbalance.
+As shown in Fig. \eqref{Fig.17}(a), most estimation results are around 6 ps, with a minimum of 5.8 ps and a maximum of 6.25 ps.
+This means the estimation error is less than 0.25 ps.
+Figure \eqref{Fig.17}(b) displays the relation between Q-factor and receiver IQ amp./pha. imbalance after receiver IQ skew compensation.
+The Q-factor is unaffected by IQ amp./pha. imbalance due to the GSOP.